-13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?

-There is not a specific time; everything depends on the ETA of vessel and her date of departure.
+There is not a specific time; everything depends on the ETA of the vessel and its date of departure.
 The attorneys in charge of filing the petition must "chase" the judge in order to obtain a quick decree for the arrest order.
 Few judges in Colombia understand the nature of this kind of petition; therefore, the attorneys have to be as explicit as possible at the moment of explaining it to the judge.
-Once the arrest order is issued, this must be sent to the Harbour Master Office of the Port where the vessel is berthed.
+Once the arrest order is issued, this must be sent to the Harbor Master Office of the Port where the vessel is berthed.